Zoom to Teams Transition

 FAQs

-How do I join meeting?
+How do I join a meeting?

 Meeting organizers will include a link to meetings, which can be found in your meeting invitation.
 Additionally, just before the meeting begins, you will see a join button on the outside of the meeting invitation.